lujunhao123/lujunhao123.github.io/_pages/about.md

     </div>
 <div style="flex: 2;">
     <p><strong>My participation in the American College Student Mathematical Modeling Contest (MCM/ICM) involved my team, "O winner," with members Junhao Lu, Zhihao Zhong, and Xiaoling Chen.</strong></p>
-    <p>In this competition, we addressed complex mathematical modeling problems, applying advanced optimization techniques and theoretical analysis to derive optimal solutions.
-Our work involved model construction, in-depth problem understanding, and results optimization, enhancing both our technical skills and collaborative efforts.</p>
+    <p>In this competition, we tackled complex mathematical modeling problems, applying advanced techniques such as multi-objective optimization, machine learning, and statistical modeling.
+One key task involved predicting Olympic medal counts, where we combined data analysis with the Knee-NSGA2-XGBoost model to balance prediction coverage and accuracy.
+Our work also involved understanding the influence of factors like economic development and host country effects on medal outcomes, which was crucial for optimizing our predictions.</p>
-    <p><strong>Have you ever wondered how AI can revolutionize energy systems?</strong></p>
+<p><strong>Have you ever wondered how AI can predict Olympic medal outcomes?</strong></p>
-    <p>Explore my research on integrating AI techniques to optimize energy system predictions and planning.</p>
+<p>Explore my research on combining modern statistical methods and machine learning techniques to predict Olympic medal counts.
+My work includes advanced modeling, such as the Knee-NSGA2-XGBoost model, to optimize prediction accuracy and balance the trade-off between prediction coverage and interval forecasting.</p>
     <a href="your-pdf-link.pdf" target="_blank" style="color: #0077b6; text-decoration: none;">Download the PDF to learn more</a>
 </div>